CiscoDevNet/terraform-provider-aci/website/docs/d/destination_of_redirected_traffic.html.markdown

 ## Argument Reference

-- `service_redirect_policy_dn` - (Required) Distinguished name of parent Service Redirect Policy object.
+- `service_redirect_policy_dn` - (Required) Distinguished name of the parent Service Redirect Policy object.
 - `ip` - (Required) The IP address.

 ## Attribute Reference

 - `id` - Attribute id set to the Dn of the Destination of redirected traffic.
-- `annotation` - (Optional) Annotation for object destination of redirected traffic.
+- `annotation` - (Optional) Annotation of the destination of redirected traffic object.
 - `destination` - (Optional) Specifies the description of a policy component.
-- `dest_name` - (Optional) The destination name to which data was exported.
-This utility creates a summary report containing configuration information, logs and diagnostic data that will help TAC in troubleshooting and resolving a technical issue.
+- `dest_name` - (Optional) The name of the destination of redirected traffic object.
-- `ip2` - (Optional) IP2 for object destination of redirected traffic.
+- `ip2` - (Optional) IP2 of the destination of redirected traffic object.
 - `mac` - (Optional) The MAC address.
-- `name_alias` - (Optional) Name alias for object destination of redirected traffic.
+- `name_alias` - (Optional) Name alias of the destination of redirected traffic object.
 - `pod_id` - (Optional) The Pod identifier.